Nairn railway station: History

 The station was notable for being the last working example of Highland Railway signalling principles, where a signal box was provided at each end to work the signals & points whilst the key token instruments for working the single line were located in the main building.
 The distance between the boxes was such that a bicycle was officially provided by BR (and later Railtrack) for the signaller to use.
-The practice came to an end in April 2000, when the station was resignalled with colour lights and control shifted to a panel in the station building - as a result, most passenger services use the northern (former eastbound) platform in both directions (the southern one is now only used by Aberdeen-bound services if two trains are scheduled to pass here).

 Control of the signalling at the station has since transferred to a new workstation in the Inverness signalling centre, following a 10-day line closure that also saw the loop at Elgin lengthened and a new station and loop commissioned at Forres.
 A replacement bus service ran whilst the work was in progress, with the line reopening on schedule on 17 October 2017.

 Facilities

 The station has a ticket office, ticket machine and accessible toilet on platform 1, adjacent to some bike racks and one of the car parks.
 The other is adjacent to platform 2, which is equipped with a flower shop and a help point.
 There is step-free access to both platforms, but not between them, as the bridge linking them does not have lifts.